Brickrouge/Brickrouge/README.md

 To create a Phar type:

-	$ cd /path/to/BrickRouge/
+	$ cd /path/to/Brickrouge/
 	$ make phar

-The Phar is created in the parent directory under "BrickRouge.phar".
+The Phar is created in the parent directory under "Brickrouge.phar".